 The transmission of Divine energy in the Vedic tradition is linked to a lineage and is called sampradaya in Sanskrit, the ancient language of Vedic India.
 The term sampradya originates from the root word sam, meaning the same, equal or connection, and the word daya means compassion.
 Therefore a lineage is a link of love, the powerful energy that pervades this planet.
 A sampradaya is a connection, in the purest form to a line of sages or seers that pass on knowledge or a teaching from one generation or age to the next.
 In order for yoga teachings to endure and continue blossoming as they have for millenniums, they must be linked to a stream of energy consciousness through a lineage that can disseminate the power (shakti) of transformation into humanity.
 This alignment to a lineage is like a sacred river of heaven that can flow through us to overcome all obstacles, to promote our spiritual evolution, provide material abundance, love, peace and create a consistent feeling of inner contentment.

 The main teacher-guru of the Dancing Shiva teachings is Paramahansa Yogananda best known for his famous book the “Autobiography Of A Yogi” and additionally for the tremendous impact he has had on endorsing yoga as the surest means to enlightenment and balanced living.
 His work and life mission are ideally represented through the organization he founded and known in America as the Self Realization Fellowship.
-In my formative years I was greatly influenced by Yoganandaji’s integral teachings and I thrived on the power that yoga has to connect me to my inner spirit.
+In my formative years (early 1990's) I was greatly influenced by Yoganandaji’s integral teachings and I thrived on the power that yoga has to connect me to my inner spirit.
 I was fortunate to have taken personal counsel from several of his direct disciples, mainly through Brother (Swami) Bhaktananda and several other monastics that I developed strong relationships with over the last twenty years.
 Gradually, year after year I learned the importance of an integral approach to yoga.
 I was pleased to have discovered the unique approach Yogananda had developed for improving the mind-body relationship and for creating a deep and personal relationship with the Divine.
 This really fascinated me and so eventually I researched his earlier teachings further in India and discovered his approach embraced the practice of hatha (postural), bhakti (devotional) and raja (meditative) yoga's in one integrative method.
 Ironically, during this time of research and study I unraveled what I feel was the birth of mind-body medicine in the modern era, which I explain in greater detail in my book Sun, Moon and Earth: The Sacred Relationship of Yoga and Ayurveda.
 The truth is Yogananda did teach and endorse the practice of asana yoga (postures and pranayama) although in somewhat of an obscure way, especially when compared to todays more fitness based practices.
 Yogananda like many of his contemporaries recognized asana, pranayama and other specialized techniques as powerful tools for developing self-discipline (tapas) but more specifically with the intention of transcending the senses, if practiced correctly, consistently and with the right attitude.
 I participated in sharing some of these points in the celebrated film Awake: The Life Of Yogananda (2014) by Counter Point Films.

 In yoga, the capacity one has to experience “transcendence” is defined through the experience of pratyahara, the heavenly bridge that can lead to freedom.
 Additionally, Yogananda emphasized that yoga, when practiced with the right intention has a parallel therapeutic value, both physically and mentally.
 It is my personal opinion that this particular wisdom taught by Yogananda is what has spawned much of the current trend for the concept of Yoga as “therapy”.